 Ans: The brakes of the vehicle are known as footbrake and side – brake.

-Ans: The narrator felt no pain after the car accident as he died in the incident.
+Ans: The narrator felt no pain as he was already dead.

-12. Give a brief description of the vehicle as mentioned in the story?
+2. Give a brief description of the vehicle mentioned in the story.

 Ans: The narrator describes his vehicle as the big motor having glaring headlights and glitter of polished brass, waiting for him outside the platform.
 He calls if his new thirty – horse – power Ranger, which had only been delivered that very day.
 Robur is the car maker from Germany whose three little 28 horsepower car is the particular type manufactured by the company between 1912 and 1919.
 Throughout the story, the narrator refers to the car as ‘she’s giving to it a feminine connotation.
 He insists on trying the car himself and climbs into the driver seat.